What Defines America’s Favorite Charities?

 A key conclusion of the research is that Americans tend to favor very large charities.
 The average total income of the 289 different organizations donors name in the study is $1.1 billion (according to their most recently available IRS Form 990).
-And although mathematical averages can be skewed upward by a small number of very large organizations, even the median figure is quite high, at $399 million.
+Even the median figure is quite high, at $399 million.
 Just 5% of donors have a favorite charity with under $5 million of income; only 23% name one with under $50 million in income.

-One advantage small organizations have is that they tend to attract larger donors.
-Among donors who gave under $100 during the 12 months preceding the study, only 20% have a favorite charity with income under $50 million, compared to 47% who have a favorite with a total income of $1 billion or more.
-This ratio starts to equalize as donors give more, finally reaching 29% favoring small charities and 35% very large charities among donors giving $2,000 or more in the past year.
+One advantage for small organizations is that they tend to attract larger donors.
+Among donors who gave under $100 during the 12 months preceding the study, only 20% have a favorite charity with income under $50 million.
+Compare this with 47% who have a favorite with a total income of $1 billion or more.
+But this ratio starts to equalize as donors give more.
+It finally reaches 29% favoring small charities and 35% very large charities among donors giving $2,000 or more in the past year.

-A third major discovery of the study is that religious people rarely favor religious organizations.
+Our third major discovery is that religious people rarely favor religious organizations.
 The proportion who name a favorite organization that is faith-based is only:

 - 18% among donors who self-identify as Christian